-SBEM makes use of standard data contained on associated databases and available with other software.
+SBEM makes use of standard data contained in associated databases and available with other software.

 The purpose of SBEM and its interface iSBEM is to produce consistent and reliable evaluations of energy use in non-domestic buildings for Building Regulations Compliance and for Building Energy Performance Certification purposes.
 Although it may assist the design process, it is not primarily a design tool.
 It does not calculate internal temperatures, for example.

-In line with revisions to Approved Document ADL2A, SBEM and iSBEM have been revised and updated a number of times to include additional functionality.
-The current version - v5.2.d - can be used for demonstrating compliance with Part L 2013 in England and for generating Energy Performance Certificates.
-It can also be used for Building Regulations and EPCs in Wales.
+In line with revisions to Approved Document ADL2A and equivalent documents in the DAs, SBEM and iSBEM have been revised and updated a number of times to include additional functionality.
+The current version - v5.2.g - can be used for demonstrating compliance with Part L 2013 in England with equivalent regulations across the UK, and for generating Energy Performance Certificates.
 See the Download pages for more details of applicability in different parts of the UK and the Republic of Ireland.
-The tool, along with a user guide, can be downloaded free of charge from the Download pages.
+All relevant versions of the tool, along with user guides, can be downloaded free of charge from the Download pages.

 SAP for dwellings

-The calculation method for dwellings under Part L 2013 is a new version of SAP - the Standard Assessment Procedure for the Energy Rating of Dwellings.
+The calculation method for dwellings is a new version of SAP - the Standard Assessment Procedure for the Energy Rating of Dwellings.
 This is specified in documents available at http://www.bre.co.uk/sap2012/ and is implemented through a number of commercially available software tools.